Azure-Samples/ms-identity-java-spring-tutorial/1-Authentication/sign-in/README.md

   - msal-java
   - azure-active-directory
   - microsoft-identity-platform
-name: Enable your Java Spring MVC web app to sign in users on your Azure Active Directory tenant with the Microsoft identity platform
+name: Enable your Java Spring Boot web app to sign in users on your Azure Active Directory tenant with the Microsoft identity platform
 urlFragment: ms-identity-java-spring-tutorial
-description: "This sample demonstrates a Java Spring MVC web app that authenticates users against Azure AD"
+description: "This sample demonstrates a Java Spring MVC web app that authenticates users with Azure AD"
 ---
-# Enable your Java Spring MVC web app to sign in users on your Azure Active Directory tenant with the Microsoft identity platform
+# Enable your Java Spring Boot web app to sign in users on your Azure Active Directory tenant with the Microsoft identity platform

  1. [Overview](#overview)
  1. [Scenario](#scenario)